+What does equally yoked in dating mean?
 You’re digging him.
 You think she’s dope.
-Then you discover you’re not equally yoked.
+Then, you suddenly discover you’re not equally yoked.
 Or are you?
-What does it mean to be equally yoked in dating?
-The answer may surprise you!
+It surely is confusing, but the answer may surprise you!

-In fact, when many Christian clients come to me looking for a mate, they’ll say things like, “I want him to be as ambitious as I am…and, I want him to have a flat stomach like I do because fitness is important to me.
+In fact, when many Christian women come to me looking for a mate, they’ll say things like, “I want him to be as ambitious as I am… and, I want him to have a flat stomach like I do because fitness is important to me.
 I want to be equally yoked.”

-Because most Christian singles don’t have clarity around what it means to be equally yoked in dating, they overlook great potential partners!
-I want to help you avoid this mistake, so grab your Bibles and turn with me to 2 Corinthians 6:14.
+Because most Christian singles don’t have clarity on what it means to be equally yoked in dating, they tend to overlook in finding a great potential partner!
+I want to help you avoid this mistake, so grab your Bibles and turn with me to an equally yoked Bible verse, 2 Corinthians 6:14.

 “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness?
 And what communion hath light with darkness?”
 (KJV).

 The scripture we just read shows 3 important things that most people overlook.